 How chaperone therapy works in Fabry disease

-Cells have a tight quality control mechanism that ensures imperfect proteins cannot get out of a compartment called the endoplasmic reticulum, which is where proteins are synthesized inside the cells and sent out to their destinations, or rapidly destroyed if faulty.
+Cells have a tight quality-control mechanism that ensures imperfect proteins do not get out of a compartment called the endoplasmic reticulum.
+This is where proteins are synthesized inside the cells and sent out to their destinations, or rapidly destroyed if faulty.

 In Fabry disease, because of mutations in the GLA gene, different versions of the alpha-galactosidase A enzyme that have very little or no activity are produced.
-Alpha-galactosidase A is the enzyme responsible for Gb3 digestion in lysosomes, another cellular compartment that disposes of waste in the cell.
-Because of the quality control mechanism, mutated forms of alpha-galactosidase A are never delivered to the lysosomes even though they may perform their functions to some extent.
+Alpha-galactosidase A is the enzyme responsible for Gb3 digestion inside lysosomes, another cellular compartment that disposes of waste in the cell.
+Because of the quality-control mechanism, mutated forms of alpha-galactosidase A are never delivered to the lysosomes even though they may perform their functions to some extent.